 Conduction: The transfer of energy by conduction is possible because of the kinetic energy produced from collisions between atoms and molecules in a substance.
 As thermal energy is transferred, hotter molecules possess higher kinetic energy and collide with colder ones, thereby increasing the energy of the colder molecules.
 This process continues throughout a substance until thermal equilibrium is achieved.
 Different materials transfer heat at different rates—according to their specific properties.
 The rate at which a material transfers thermal energy through itself is called its thermal conductivity.
 The opposite of this is thermal resistance, which measures the ability of a material to resist the transfer of heat.
 Insulator materials are measured in terms of thermal resistance, rather than thermal conductivity.

 Thermal Conductivity: Thermal conductivity is the quantity of heat transmitted during a specific time through a thickness of material, in a direction normal (perpendicular) to a surface of area.
+Refer to the hands-on design associated activity, Solar Water Heater, to illustrate this concept with a real world example.
 Thermal conductivity may be measured mathematically using the following equation: